 What happens if the chemistry isn’t right with my care worker?

 We take time and great care to match our clients to our care workers based on personality, hobbies, interests and lifestyle.
-Our aim is to bring you a companion you can genuinely enjoy being around.
+Our aim is to bring you a companion you can genuinely enjoy being with.

-How frequently is care reviewed?
+How frequently is my care reviewed?

 We regularly review your personalised care plan and our care workers are in constant contact with our care managers.
 This open channel of communication ensures that if your needs change and your person-centred care plan needs reviewing more frequently, we can arrange to do so promptly.

 How long would I/we have the same care worker for?

 Your chosen care worker can stay with you for up to three months at a time.
 After three months, they will return to their home in Poland for a one month break.